MicrosoftDocs/SupportArticles-docs/support/windows-server/system-management-components/identify-cause-of-wmi-shutdown.md

 To troubleshoot unexpected shutdowns caused by WMI, a WMI trace needs to be collected continuously until the behavior occurs.
 The trace can be collected by enabling the log `Application and Services Logs / Microsoft / Windows / WMI-Activity / Trace` (The log is not visible by default in Event Viewer).
 To view this log, enable the option **View** -> **Show Analytic and Debug Logs**.

 The trace reveals the process ID and the user where the request comes from.
-You will also need to capture a Process Monitor trace to identify that process.
+You'll also need to capture a Process Monitor trace to identify that process.

 You can download Process Monitor from [Process Monitor](https://learn.microsoft.com/sysinternals/downloads/procmon).